About

 Research Profile

-Keywords: Status, Prizes, Hierarchy & Networks, Cultural & Creative Industries, Evaluation, The Matthew Effect, Elites, Innovation, Expertise, Meta-Research
+Keywords: Status, Prizes, Hierarchy & Networks, Cultural & Creative Industries, Evaluation, The Matthew Effect, Elites, Innovation, Expertise, Meta-Research (incl.
+Metascience & Research on Research)

 Research Publications: